repairvision/repairvision.github.io/_pages/consistencyrules/index.md

 #### OCL Constraint

 ```
-constraint ThereMayNotBeTwoOperationsAndWithTheSameSignature
+/*
-message 'There may not be two operations with the same signature'
+There may not be two operations with the same signature
+*/

 context EOperation